etsh/groupable/README.md

 ### Grant and revoke special group roles
 The `join()` method is all that is required to make a user a 'member' of a given group.

-You will probably want to grant some users special priveleges within your groups and this can be done in the following ways.
-The available roles can be defined on a group by group basis and should be expressed by adding the required roles to the `$groupable_roles` property on the group model.
+You will probably want to grant some users special priveleges within your groups and this can be done in the following ways:

 Users can be granted group roles like this: